Emmanuel Lewis

-Emmanuel Lewis (born March 9, 1971) is a retired American actor, best known for playing the title character in the sitcom Webster.
+Emmanuel Lewis (born March 9, 1971) is an American retired actor who played the title character in the sitcom Webster.
 He was one of American television's biggest stars in the mid-1980s.

-Early career
+Early life, family and education

+Lewis was born in Brooklyn, New York City, New York, to mother Margaret Lewis.
+He is one of four siblings (sister Lizzie and brothers Roscoe and Christopher).
+He and his older brother Christopher learned to tap dance and performed onstage, including a televised performance beside Jerry Lewis at his 1985 MDA Labor Day Telethon.

+He attended public schools in Brooklyn, including Midwood High School.
+He graduated from Clark Atlanta University with a degree in theater arts in 1997.
+His brother Christopher also attended school there.

+Career

+Child actor and singer

-Lewis was born in Brooklyn, New York to mother Margaret Lewis.
-He began his acting career at age 9 working in commercials, including for Campbell's Soup, Life cereal, and Burger King.
-Lewis was unusually short, reaching only in adulthood, which enabled him to play child roles younger than his actual age.
+He began his acting career at working in commercials, including for Campbell's Soup, Life cereal, and Burger King.
+Lewis was unusually short, reaching only at age 12, which enabled him to play child roles younger than his actual age.
+Over his career, he appeared in at least 60 commercials.

 ABC programming chief Lew Erlicht saw Lewis in a Burger King commercial and ordered a show developed for him.
-At the time, rival network NBC was having ratings success with Diff'rent Strokes, a sitcom that featured a short African-American boy living with white adoptive parents.
-Rather than create a new show, ABC added Lewis to a program already in development named Another Ballgame, starring Alex Karras and Susan Clark, and recentered it around Lewis's character, Webster Long, a five-year-old child orphaned when his parents died in a car accident.
-Another Ballgame was retitled Then Came You and renamed before its premiere, Webster.
+At the time, rival network NBC was having ratings success with Diff'rent Strokes, a sitcom that featured a short African-American boy living with a white adoptive parent.
+Rather than create a new show, ABC added Lewis to a program already in development named Another Ballgame, starring Alex Karras and Susan Clark, and recentered it around Lewis's character, Webster Long, a seven-year-old child orphaned when his parents died in a car accident.
+Another Ballgame was retitled Then Came You then Webster before its premiere.

 For his role, Lewis was nominated for four Young Artist Awards.
-In 1984, he was nominated for Best Young Actor in a Comedy Series for Webster and lost to Rick Schroder of Silver Spoons.
-In 1985, he was nominated for the same award, but it went to Billy Jayne of It's Not Easy.
-In 1986, he was nominated for Best Young Actor Starring in a Television Series, but was bested by Marc Price who won for his performance in Family Ties.
-In 1987, he was nominated for Exceptional Performance by a Young Actor Starring in a Television Comedy or Drama Series, which Kirk Cameron of Growing Pains won.
-Lewis won three People's Choice Awards and two Clio Awards.
+He won other awards as well, include three People's Choice Awards, and two Clio Awards, at least one of which was for a Burger King commercial.
+He has been a member of American Federation of Television and Radio Artists, Screen Actors Guild, and Actors' Equity Association.
+He appeared on many magazine covers, including at least four TV Guide covers and two Ebony covers.

 Webster was a success for ABC, finishing in the Nielsen Top 30 for its first three seasons before dropping off in its fourth.
-ABC canceled the show in 1987, but it continued in first-run syndication for two more seasons, making six in total.
-Lewis was 12 years old at the series' start, despite playing a five-year-old, and was 18 when the series ended.
+ABC canceled the show, but it continued in first-run syndication for two more seasons, making six in total.
+Despite playing a child, Lewis was 18 years old when the series ended.
+Lewis hosted his own variety show TV special in 1987.

-Later career

-In Japan, he is known as a singer and has released two singles; his debut single, "City Connection," reached number 2 on the Oricon chart.
+In Japan, Lewis released two music singles.
+His debut single, "City Connection," reached number 2 on the Oricon chart.